medialab/keyfayqua/README.md

 ## Tools to detect subject-object-verb triples in French and English

-Using open-source dependency parser models trained on French and English, `keyfayqua` parses entities and dependency relationships in text data, and it stores the results in a CoNLL string.
-Subsequently, `keyfayqua` reconverts the CoNLL strings into SpaCy documents, which permits the user to search for dependencies that match the use case, such as subject-object-verb triplets.
+`keyfayqua` is a Command Line tool that features 2 commands.
+First, the `parse` command annotates a corpus of texts, detecting entities and dependency relationships, and outputs each document's annotations as a [CoNLL-formatted](https://universaldependencies.org/format.html) string in the column of a CSV file.
+Second, the `match` command reconverts the CoNLL string into a SpaCy object and, using [Semgrex patterns](https://aclanthology.org/2023.tlt-1.7/) and SpaCy's [`DependencyMatcher`](https://spacy.io/api/dependencymatcher/), detects dependency relationships between nodes in the parsed sentences.
+By providing Semgrex patterns, the user chooses the types of relationships that will be searched with the `match` command.

+`keyfayqua` takes advantage of SpaCy's Python architecture as well as high-performance dependency parsers specially trained for French and English.
+For French, we use one of Loïc Grobol and Benoît Crabbés [Hopsparser models](https://zenodo.org/record/7703346/).
+For English, we use the Stanford NLP's [Stanza model](https://github.com/stanfordnlp/stanza).
+Because `keyfayqua` relies on SpaCy and Stanford NLP has developed a `spacy-stanza` plug-in, any of [Stanza's models](https://stanfordnlp.github.io/stanza/available_models.html) can theoretically be used during the `parse` command, though this feature isn't yet added.

 #### Hopsparser (French)